jamesdvance/jamesdvance.github.io/drafts/draft_mlops_as_a_competitive_advantage.md

 ### Knowledge is Becoming Commodotized.
 Process Wins

 ### The Holy Iteration Cycle
-* Anything that takes scientists out of the iteration cycle is wasted
+* Anything that takes scientists out of the research iteration cycle is wasted
 * Recreating features, pulling data, writing evaluation code is all undifferentiated work
 * The more scientists have to build, the more things go wrong
 * Think like a scientist to understand what to abstract and what to let them modify

+That's why there's constantly new tools like Hydra

 ### What Should Be Automated and What Shouldn't Varies By Problem Case
 * A tabular ML business problem might have a very limited